-Just as eye-popping as fellow SoCal spring flower destination is the Antelope Valley California Poppy Reserve, about 80 miles north of LA, near the town of Lancaster.
-Picture expanses of brilliant color even in down years that, due to the winter deluges, have exploded out of the previously parched desert.
+Another place to witness this year's superbloom is the the Antelope Valley California Poppy Reserve.
+About 80 miles north of LA near the town of Lancaster, this patch or orange is another eye-popping SoCal springtime flower destination.
+Picture expanses of brilliant color—even in slow years—exploding out of the parched desert.
 Sandwiched between the Tehachapi and snow-capped San Gabriel Mountains at the western edge of the Mojave Desert, the stunning vistas can be taken in via eight miles of dirt trail that wind through gentle rolling hills.

 Texas Hill Country

 In the vast expanse of "real Texas" extending west from Austin and north from San Antonio, the rolling terrain of Texas Hill Country truly pops in spring when the bluebonnets come into full bloom.
 Peep the bright blues, whites, yellows, and purples sprouting up from the grassy hills along endless miles of two-lane Texas tarmac, passing through dusty old cowboy towns with scenic caverns, rivers, and swimming holes up along the way.
 Muleshoe Bend Recreation Area is a prime spot for bluebonnet peeping.
 Follow your flower sightings up with a wine tasting—a must-do in Texas Hill Country.